 There were three stops.
 At each one, a different thing happened to us.
 At one point each passport was matched up with a face with two people analyzing it.
 The East German border was considered an easy crossing.
 It took us one and one-half hours.
 They didn’t search us.
 They opened all the luggage areas, but they didn’t do any searching of the luggage.
 They were very friendly.
 We expected them to be ornery, they were instead friendly.
 He did tell us that “when in Germany thou shalt speak Deutsche and when in England you should speak English”.

 It was quite an experience passing from West Germany to East Germany.
 We walked through the checkpoint first to experience it.
 While it was open to cross, the guards were in the towers.
-I pointed my camera to take a picture and all I saw was the guard watching me through his telescope on his rifle.
+I pointed my camera to take a picture and all I saw was the guard watching me through the telescope on his rifle.
 I did not click the shutter.

 The roads suddenly changed, they were not nearly the same quality; they were bumpy and full of holes.
 The area was very barren.
 Housing consisted of large blocks of houses like condos and very small garden plots.
 There also were large government gardens that were maintained by the people.
 We saw no people at all, none.
 We saw several castles; most of them looked abandoned, almost disintegrating.
 Several of the buildings had evidence of being bombed and repaired.
 It was a pretty desolate place.
 For bathroom stops, they have things called park places; there you have the ability to park the bus or your car, and everyone does, including very, very old people, and then you proceed to walk through the wheat, grass, up to the trees to try to conceal yourself to use the bathroom.
 It was like walking through a large outhouse.
 It was very smelly, but that’s the way it’s done.
 Those park places are located about every few kilometers.

-In West Germany every several hundred kilometer, there is a place called a rastplatz, which means rest place.
+In West Germany every several hundred kilometers, there is a place called a rastplatz, which means rest place.
 We didn’t stop at any of those so I’m not sure what’s there.
-They did appear to have more modern facilities there.
+They did appear to have more modern facilities.
 There were many people gathered at one of them.
 We stopped for lunch along the way and ate along the road.
 And then later we stopped for dinner along the road.
 It was very cold at night.
 During the daytime, it has been pleasant.
 It is probably in the upper 60’s, maybe lower 70’s with kind of a breeze, so very pleasant.